leonie-on-git/Dataquest/README.md

 Handwritten digits:\
 Classification of images of handwritten digits using the MNIST Dataset utilizing various neural networks.
 Improved the accuracy from 86% to 96% by adding neurons and hidden layers.

+Titanic survival:\
+Applying various machine learning models to predict survivorship of the titanic sinking based on Kaggle's dataset.
+Extensive feature engineering leads to 84% accuracy with a Random Forest Classifier using the Gini criterion.